Prepare your documents

 45p × first 10,000 mi + 25p × the rest

-Allowable "other" business expenses include things that don't fit in Boxes 17–26 but are wholly & exclusively for your trade:
+Allowable "other" business expenses include things that don't fit the categories above but are wholly & exclusively for your trade:

 - Trade subscriptions & memberships - professional bodies, trade unions relevant to your work